Avid's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.

 - Return completed application to your counselor by the forecasting deadline

 - Students participate in an interview with AVID staff or provide video submission as directed on the application.

-If you are motivated to do well and are serious about your academic future- Please complete an application and follow the instructions for upload.
+If you are motivated to do well and are serious about your academic future- Please complete an application and follow the instructions.

 AVID and Academic Rigor

 AVID and the International Baccalaureate program

 During the junior and senior years, Southridge AVID students will participate in the International Baccalaureate Program (IB).
 All AVID students enroll in 1 or more IB classes during their junior or senior years, when those courses become available to them.
 During the 9th and 10th grade, students engage deeply with the skills necessary to prepare them for successful participation in the IB program.
 AVID teachers and students focus on WICOR (Writing, Inquiry, Collaboration, Organization and Reading) to achieve this end.